-Taylor Creek and Swan Creek both are proposed for inclusion on the impaired streams list.
-In these streams, the total phosphorus sample data exceed 2016 WisCALM listing criteria for the Fish and Aquatic Life use (phosphorus > 0.075 mg/L), however, available biological data do not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category.
+- Taylor Creek and Swan Creek both are included on the 2016 impaired streams list.
+In these streams, the total phosphorus sample data exceed 2016 WisCALM listing criteria for the Fish and Aquatic Life use (phosphorus > 0.075 mg/L); however, available biological data do not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category.
 Tested again in the 2018 listing cycle the streams still exceeded the phosphorus limit of 0.075 mg/L.

 The Natural Resources Conservation Service produced a Rapid Watershed Report of the Sugar River Watershed in 2008.
 While this does not include the WRAS survey data, it provides a valuable look at the watershed.